phrafsanjani/phrafsanjani.github.io/index.md

 I also maintain a GitHub profile for programming and collaborative projects.
 I only keep LinkedIn due to its professional necessity, though I'm mostly inactive there—unlike Bluesky and Mastodon, the content generally feels shallow in comparison.
-Nevertheless, I've been trying to be more active there recently.
+However, I check in more often these days, since some solid blog posts and announcements are posted.
 It is also the first page that shows up in many search engines when someone searches for my name.

-I have some other accounts as well (either real or pseudonymous), but I don’t publicly share them here, as they serve more specific purposes.
+I have some other accounts as well (either real or pseudonymous), but I don’t publicly share them here, as they serve more personal purposes.
-Therefore, any accounts under my name that aren't linked here may not be mine!
+Therefore, any accounts under my name that aren't linked from this website may not be mine!